arturopala/make-it-g8/src/main/resources/g8-build-template/README.md

 ==

 Assuming the command above
-the template will supply the following values for placeholders:
+the template will supply the following values for the placeholders:

     $placeholders$